UffaModey/image-sharing-api/README.md

   - include `prefect_related` in query for Posts to get the `created_by` and `likes` fields for posts.
     - 167.60 ms (4 queries ) independent of the number of likes on a post.
 - Get sharable link for a Post API Endpoint (Publish post) - http://127.0.0.1:8000/imageshare/posts/publish?post_id=<id>
-  - previous query ran in default 572.20 ms (3 queries including 2 similar and 2 duplicates )
+  - previous query ran in 572.20 ms (3 queries including 2 similar and 2 duplicates )
   - include `prefect_related` in query for Posts to get the `created_by` fields for posts.
     - 91.16 ms (3 queries )
+- Get Post likes API Endpoint - http://127.0.0.1:8000/imageshare/post/<post_id/like
+  - previous query ran in default 236.23 ms (7 queries including 5 similar and 2 duplicates ) for a post with 4 likes.
+  - include `prefect_related` in query for Posts to get the `likes` fields for posts and include `select_related` for the Likes query to get the `liked_by` field.
+    - 134.26 ms (4 queries ) independent of the amount of likes on a post.
 -
 ### Don’t retrieve things you don’t need
 -